Benstin231/Pong/README.md

 # Pong
 This is Pong - A VB based 2 players Game

-This game is created on 2020
+This game was created on 2020